Kalle-Muenster/AudioEngine/README.md

 - 32bit, 64bit floating point data

-*(I'm thinking of adding also half precission (16bit-float) support,.. but even these days today now.. there still is no hardware interface supporting this... :( so for most cases 24bit integer seems to be better choice at least annyway..
+*(I'm thinking of adding also half precission (16bit-float) support,.. but even these days today now.. there still is no hardware interface supporting this... :(

+...and so, for most cases, 24bit integer anyway seems to be better choice at least..

 ### Supported channel constellations: